And that weird slogan about,

 “The glass being perpetually (almost) always(usually) at least half full?”

-That just means that I almost always write from a pretty positive (even humorous) point of view; however, I do delve occasionally into more serious, painful topics because life isn’t only about joy.
+That just means that I almost always write from a positive (even humorous) point of view.
+I do, however, delve occasionally into more serious topics as well, because life isn’t only about the good times.

-Sarah is 17 years old and we’ve pretty much decided we’re going to keep her.
-She loves reading, video editing, graphic arts, music, and is writing a novel.
-She’s funny and wise and comes up with some of the most intriguing twists on words you have ever heard.
+Sarah is 20 years old and by now we’ve pretty much decided we’re going to keep her.
+She loves reading, video editing, graphic arts, and music; she is also writing a novel.
+Sarah is funny and wise and comes up with some of the most intriguing twists on words you have ever heard.
 C.S.
 Lewis is among her favorite authors.